bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 52°
+- 48°
-- Partly Cloudy
+- Mostly Cloudy
-- 30% humidity
+- 37% humidity
-- 6 mph wind
+- 5 mph wind
-- 56% cloud cover
+- 82% cloud cover
 - 40 AQI 🟩
+- 0.03 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>